Supplier Code of Conduct

 Do not make facilitation or “grease” payments, no matter how small, to public officials.

 Upon the commencement of your relationship with Loblaw, disclose your ownership structure (specifically, ownership by a government or public official) to your Loblaw representative and further disclose if your ownership structure changes.

 Do not engage in fraud, including theft of assets and fraudulent misrepresentation of facts.

 Comply with confidentiality requirements in your Governing Terms with Loblaw.

 Conflict of Interest

 A conflict of interest arises when your personal interests either actually or appear to influence your ability to conduct business with Loblaw.

-A conflict of interest may include: having a close personal relationship with a Loblaw colleague; a family relationship between Supplier personnel and individuals at Loblaw involved in the relevant process; or the Supplier influencing recruitment of personnel at Loblaw or vice versa.
+A conflict of interest may include: having a close personal relationship with a Loblaw colleague; or a family relationship between Supplier personnel and individuals at Loblaw involved in the relevant process.

 Disclose to your Loblaw representative any actual or perceived conflict of interest that you may have before conducting business with Loblaw.
 Do not enter into any transactions that create an actual or potential conflict of interest.